Awards, Fellowships & Scholarships

 University Awards, Fellowships & Scholarships

 The First Summers Research Initiative is a competition for summer research awards for domestic doctoral students who are traditionally underrepresented in their field of study.
-Valued at $6,000, applicants can apply each summer until they achieve candidacy, although preference is given to first-time applicants.
+Students can apply for the awards, valued at $6,000, each summer until they achieve candidacy, although preference is given to first-time applicants.

 The Jay Novik Endowed Graduate Fellowship was established in 2016 to attract talented doctoral students to the College of Science and Technology.